tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/set-up-retool-app.md

-# Incident Central Setup - Step 5: Apps in Retool
+# Snowflake Resource Optimization Setup - Step 3: Apps in Retool

 ## What's an App in Retool?
 As the name suggests, an App is a single "view" (or "page") that you can build in Retool.
 An App is built from a combination of Components to construct the UI, and Queries that define calls to your Resources.
 Queries can do reads or writes.

-## Why Incident Central is 3 Retool Apps

-To the end-user, Incident Central looks like a single, unified website.
-However, under the hood, it is 3 distinct Retool Apps.

-This is because Incident Central consists of three distinct "views", and I have chosen to make these views independent of each other, so that it's easy for anyone (including me!) to mix and match them and refactor them.
-Decoupling unrelated pieces of functionality is in general a good practice in programming.

-The three distinct Retool Apps are: a home page, an incident details view, and a Report Incident view.

-These three Apps are united by one common Navigation bar (implemented as a reusable [Module](https://docs.retool.com/docs/modules)) that sits in the header.
-This Navigation bar lets the end-user experience Incident Central as a single, unified website.

 ## Output
 The goal of this section is:
-* To get Incident Central into your Retool instance. 🚀
+* To get Snowflake Resource Optimization: Setup & Configuration into your Retool instance. 🚀

 ## Step 5.1 - Download the app "code"